 (SLUG members receive a $10 discount on race registration.
 Click here for more details.)

 The 2019 Berryman races are going from 99% single-track to 99.9% single-track with replacement of the 1/4-mile road section after Brazil Creek by 1/4-mile of the Berryman Trail previously not used by the race.
 Runners will now cross Brazil Creek at 2 locations, one before the aid station and campground (as in previous years), and at another location after the aid station, rejoining single-track trail.
 Runners will then cross the paved road to remain on the Berryman Trail.

-A 2018 Race Day Information page is now available on the Berryman Race webpage.
+2019 Race Day Information page is available on the Berryman Race webpage .
 In it you will find information about aid station locations, drop bags, cut-offs and directions for crew.

-Packet pick-up will be available at the Berryman Campground pavilion from 4-7 PM on Friday, and starting at 5:30 AM on Saturday.
-All runners must check in at the start line before their race begins.
+Packet pick-up will be available at the Berryman Campground pavilion from 4-7 PM on Friday, and starting at 5:00 AM on Saturday.
+All runners must check in at the start line before their race begins..

-99% single-track loop through the Mark Twain National Forest on the Berryman Trail.
-Two loops for the 50 mile, 1 for the Marathon.
+The Berryman Trail is an approximately 26-mile single-track loop through the Mark Twain National Forest.
+Run two loops for the 50-Mile race, one loop for the Marathon.
 The total elevation gain/loss is 2500 ft/2500 ft per loop.
 Plenty of rocks and roots, and at least one opportunity to get your feet wet at Brazil Creek around mile 16.
 Course crosses many other stream beds that may or may not have water in them depending on recent rainfall.

 Aid Stations will be approximately every 5 to 6 miles.
 Runners will be provided with an adequate supply of water, sports drink, and race day foods.